 I tend to tread lightly when it comes to plugins that invoke FOMO.
 However, HurryTimer has its uses, especially if you have a genuine sale to offer your customers.
 With this plugin, you can create an “urgency” countdown and place it either on individual product pages or apply it sitewide.
 HurryTimer does support stock-based conditional logic.

 After installing, you can go to HurryTimer -> Add Campaign.

 This dashboard lets you customize everything from the appearance of the countdown to selecting specific products or a category of products where you plan to display the banner.
 You can change the positioning to display the countdown in custom areas of your pages.
 And you can also do things like creating a custom countdown for each unique visitor.
 In other words, this plugin can be used to promote special offers to new customers arriving at your eCommerce store.

-#10: Crypto Checkout
+#10 – Crypto Checkout

 I would make for a terrible crypto ambassador, but there is no denying that accepting crypto payments on your eCommerce site has immense benefits.
-In fact, Shopify provides this feature by default, letting users opt-in to accept “alternative payment methods”.
+Shopify provides this feature by default, letting users opt-in to accept “alternative payment methods”.

 Besides, it’s a great way to get your store included in various lists for online stores that support payments through Bitcoin, Ethereum, and other coins.
 As for this plugin, it adds 0% fees and supports the most popular crypto wallets, including MetaMask and others.
-The authors for this plugin have provided extensive documentation but also video tutorials on YouTube.
+The authors for this plugin have provided extensive documentation and video tutorials on YouTube.

 Lastly, you have to be willing to experiment with new things.
 As we saw throughout this article, there are a plethora of plugins that provide unique yet easy-to-implement features.